vanubuntu/VanubISO/README.md

 system that was built on the ISO.

 Please note, you need `schroot` and `debootstrap` for vanubISO to build any images.
+Anyways, you don't have to install these manually, you can just run the script and it will install its dependencies itself.

+### Change Configuration

+Run `bash ./vanubuntu-tui.sh` as root to open a menu, where you can change the environment variables that control the ISO.

+You can either run a single Basic Build with these settings, or save these settings to use with future builds you perform.

+Do not push any changes made via this tool, else it will apply those changes to official daily builds performed by github.